 Assessing the net fiscal position of households reveals that most households in Kenya, particularly the first nine deciles, are net receivers from the tax-benefit system.
 However, excluding in-kind transfers, only the poorest decile benefits, highlighting the significant role of in-kind transfers, especially in education, in supporting lower-income households.
 Taxes, particularly indirect ones, have a broad impact across all income groups.
 Rural and ASAL residents are the primary beneficiaries of the system, largely due to in-kind education transfers, while urban and non-ASAL residents are net payers, contributing more through taxes and social insurance contributions.
 Without the inclusion of in-kind transfers, households across all regions would shift to being net payers affecting their overall welfare.

 The incidence of taxes and benefits in Kenya reveals significant disparities in their distribution.
 Direct and indirect taxes, along with social security contributions, are primarily borne by the richest households, particularly those in the top two income deciles.
 Among taxes, personal income tax is the most progressive, while value added tax (VAT) and excise duties tend to be more mildly progressive.
 In contrast, the poor benefit more from transfers.
-While most cash transfer programs are well-targeted at poorer households, there is a need for review to ensure they only reach the most disadvantaged deciles.
+While most cash transfer programmes are well-targeted at poorer households, there is a need for review to ensure they only reach the most disadvantaged deciles.
 In-kind education benefits are pro-poor at lower education levels but become less equitable at the tertiary level, partly due to disparities in school attendance and education quality.
 The combined effects of direct and indirect effects of fuel and fertilizer subsidies are mildly progressive.
 Overall, these results underscore the need to redesign subsidies and improve targeting mechanisms to better reach the poorest households.
 Without such reforms, Kenya risks spending substantial public resources on transfers that reinforce inequality rather than reduce it.

 Fiscal policy in Kenya reduces gender income gaps, gender differences in poverty and inequality in most households, but the impact on poverty and inequality varies across household types especially when considering care need and domestic responsibility